 Can I see my Stitch Fix before it arrives

-Well, every Stitch Fix box comes with a little note from your stylist and a card about each item in the box.
+Every Stitch Fix shipment comes with a little note from your stylist and a card about each item in the box.
 That card shows the items–style and brand name–and then offers pictorial suggestions on what you might wear those items with.

 “Hi, Leah!
 Happy Fix Day!
 I’ve put together a chic collection of dresses to get you ready for your daughter’s upcoming college graduation and can’t wait for you to explore everything!
 First, I’ve matched everything with the stylish and versatile sailor’s knot studs by Kate Spade.
 I noticed you have jewelry sensitivities, so I’ve made sure these are 12-karat silver plated metal with 14-karat silver filled posts.
 They’re perfect with the three dresses I’ve picked out for you.
 Try the gorgeous fit and flare dress by Adorne for a dressy look with wedges or a simple kitten heel.
 The faux wrap of the Leota dress is ultra-flattering and wold be perfectly accompanies by the lightweight cardigan I’ve picked for you by 41 Hawthorn.
 I can’t wait to hear what you think of each dress and hope you find the perfect one for the event!”

-You can expect to receive five pieces in your Stitch Fix box.
+You can expect to receive five pieces in your Stitch Fix shipment, which people like me call a Fix.
 You have three days to try everything on and decide.
 If you need more time, you can request it by logging into your account.

 - Adorne Scarlet Scuba Knit Dress